 Options in FLAC3D are sold separately from the code license, allowing users to extend the program’s capabilities as meets their own analysis needs.
-Modules available as options for FLAC3D include: Dynamic, Creep, Thermal, and C++ Plug-ins for creating and running custom constitutive models and FISH intrinsic functions.
+Modules available as options for FLAC3D include: IMASS, Dynamic, Creep, Thermal, and C++ Plug-ins for creating and running custom constitutive models and FISH intrinsic functions.

 The dynamic analysis option permits three-dimensional, fully dynamic analysis with FLAC3D.
 User-specified acceleration, velocity, or stress waves can be input directly to the model either as an exterior boundary condition or an interior excitation to the model.
 FLAC3D contains absorbing and free-field boundary conditions to simulate the effect of an infinite elastic medium surrounding the model.

 This option can be coupled to the structural element model, thus permitting analysis of soil-structure interaction brought about by ground shaking.
 The dynamic feature can also be coupled to the groundwater flow model.
 This allows, for example, analyses involving time-dependent pore pressure change associated with liquefaction.
 The dynamic model can likewise be coupled to the optional thermal model in order to calculate the combined effect of thermal and dynamic loading.
 The dynamic option extends FLAC3D's analysis capability to a wide range of dynamic problems in disciplines such as earthquake engineering, seismology, and mine rockbursts.